BrendonONeill/Animi-Data-v2/README.md

 ## Working on
-- Using react query for fetching
-- Context handling with Zustand
 - Cleaning up UI
 - Filter types of media
 - Adding more information to the anime information card